 ‘They were both good husbands at first,’ interrupted the little cobbler, without stopping.
 ‘Reach me my awl, mistress, will you, for you seem to have nothing to do: it lies close by your foot.’

-‘Well, I can’t say but they were both very good husbands at first,’ replied Bella, reaching the awl with a sigh; ‘but mine has changed for the worse, and hers for the better; and then, look how she thrives.
-Only to think of our both being married on the same day; and now I’ve nothing, and she has two pigs, and a’—
+‘Well, I can’t say, but they were both very good husbands at first,’ replied Bella, reaching the awl with a sigh; ‘but mine has changed for the worse, and hers for the better; and then, look how she thrives.
+Only to think of our both being married on the same day; now I’ve nothing, and she has two pigs, and a’—

-‘And a lot of flax that she spun in the winter,’ interrupted the cobbler; ‘and a Sunday gown, as good green stuff as ever was seen, and, to my knowledge, a handsome silk handkerchief for an apron; and a red waistcoat for her goodman, with three rows of blue glass buttons, and a flitch of bacon in the chimney, and a rope of onions.’
+‘It was a lot of flax that she spun in the winter,’ interrupted the cobbler; ‘and a Sunday gown, as good green stuff as ever was seen, and, to my knowledge, a handsome silk handkerchief for an apron; and a red waistcoat for her goodman, with three rows of blue glass buttons, and a flitch of bacon in the chimney, and a rope of onions.’

 ‘O, she’s a lucky woman!’ exclaimed Bella.